 A simple symmetric syntopogeny is easily seen to be precisely a proximity.
 In this way we have an equivalence of categories between and the full subcategory of on the simple, symmetric, syntopogenous spaces.

-If is a biperfect syntopogenous relation, then we have if and only if there exist and with .
+If is a biperfect topogenous relation, then we have if and only if there exist and with .
 Therefore, is completely determined by a binary relation on , which contains the diagonal .
-Conversely, any binary relation on containing the diagonal defines a biperfect syntopogenous relation.
+Conversely, any binary relation on containing the diagonal defines a biperfect topogenous relation.
+(For a biperfect topogeny, remove the requirement that contain the diagonal.)

 It follows that biperfect syntopogenies are equivalent to quasi-uniformities, which are like uniformities but lack the symmetry axiom.
 We have an equivalence of categories between and the full subcategory of on the biperfect syntopogenous spaces, which easily restricts to an equivalence between and the category of symmetric, (bi)perfect topogenous spaces.